Albert Wolsky: Career

 He began his career as costume designer for the theatre by assisting costume designer Ann Roth on A Case of Libel (1963); he later assisted Roth on The Odd Couple (1965), Patricia Zipprodt on Fiddler on the Roof (1964), and Theoni Aldredge on Illya Darling (1967).
-His first work as lead costumer was Generation (1965).
+The first play Wolsky did on his own was called Generation in 1965.
 He went on to serve as principal costume designer for both plays and musicals, including The Sunshine Boys (1972) and Sly Fox (1976).
-Wolsky has been announced as the designer for the 2012 Broadway production of The Heiress.
+Wolsky was announced as the designer for the 2012 Broadway production of The Heiress.